Code-the-Dream-School/school-pages/src/pages/node-express/lesson13-a1.md

 # Node/Express Lesson 13 Coding Assignment

-In this lesson, you use the passport and passport-local packages to handle user authentication, from within a server-side rendered application.
+In this lesson, you use the `passport` and `passport-local` npm packages to handle user authentication, from within a server-side rendered application.

 ## First Steps

-You continue to work with the same repository as the previous lesson, but you create a new branch called lesson13.
+You continue to work with the same repository as the previous lesson, but you create a new branch called `lesson13`.

 The user records are stored in the Mongo database, just as for the Jobs API lesson.
-You have already copied the models directory tree from the Jobs API lesson into the jobs-ejs repository.
+You have already copied the `models` directory tree from the Jobs API lesson into the `jobs-ejs` repository.
 The user model is used unchanged.
 You configure passport to use that model.

 To begin, you will need the following views: